Biomedical Postdoctoral Council (BPC)

 New, enthusiastic volunteers are always welcome to serve as council members, committee members, or to help organize events.
 As a council member, you have the opportunity to form and change postdoctoral policies, gain career-enhancing skills and build an invaluable network of peers.

-The BPC holds meetings at 5pm on the first working Monday of every month in Stellar Chance 104, which are open to all postdocs.
+The BPC holds meetings at 5pm on the first working Monday of every month.
+Currently, meetings are held virtually via Zoom, which all postdocs are welcome to join.